Police investigating 3 cars set on fire outside Lauderhill home

 LAUDERHILL, FLA.
 (WSVN) - Authorities are investigating after at least three cars sustained fire damage outside a Lauderhill home.

-Lauderhill Police responded to the scene along Northwest 14th Street and 47th Avenue, Friday morning.
+Lauderhill Police responded to the scene along Northwest 14th Street and 47th Avenue, at around 1:40 a.m., Friday.

 7News cameras captured officers gathered outside the home and evidence markers on one of the vehicles.